Skip to content

 • e-mail addresses (if Customer elects to use zkipster’s Services for sending emails);

-• activity data regarding event attendance;
+• activity data regarding event attendance; and

-• dietary and accessibility requirements; and
+• dietary and accessibility requirements.

-• invitees or attendees of Customer events.
+The categories of data subjects invitees or attendees of Customer events.

 ANNEX 2